maus-me/woopEssentials/README.md

 - In-game chat timestamps [on/off]
 - /changerole allows an admin or roles of ModerationRoles to change the role of a player through Discord (will automatically add all roles to the selection in discord if there is 25 or less)
 - /smite [optional <playername>] spawns a lightning at the player by <playername> or at the current block/entity selection if no name is specified [onf/off]
+- /rtp randomly teleports a player within a radius from themselves [on/off]
+- /t2p send requests for teleport to players [on/off]
+- /th3config addRole/removeRole to modify item usage per role for "/home", "/back", "/home set" "/rtp", "/rtp request"
+-

 ![](preview/discord-chat2.png)
 ![](preview/discord-chat.png)